azavadil/msgApp/README.md

 ===================
 Model architecture
 ------------------
-In implemenating a messaging system I thought about how I would build a messaging system without a computer.
+In implementating a messaging system I thought about how I would build a messaging system without a computer.
 If I was providing a secure service where users could call in to get messages and leave messages for other users I would need the following:

 1. A list of users and their passwords ("User File")
 2. A list of the messages IDs for that user ("Msg List") indicating which messages that user receives